yichennliu/bwes_translation/README.md

 ```

-The precision and recall matching scores will be printed out in the terminal.
+The source and target scores will be printed out in the terminal.
 Scores that are lower than 0.50 or turn out to be 1.0 will be marked in red, implying the verifiers that they should recheck the human translation.